ajdiaz/timeline/man/tl-tutorial.7.md

 This *num* is the index id that you can get when doing a **timeline list** command, see above the section **SEE YOUR TIMELINE** for more information.

-Aditionally you can use the flag *\-\-eid* to use instead of the index number the event OID of de message to reply.
+Additionally you can use the flag *\-\-eid* to use instead of the index number the event OID of de message to reply.
 Read **GET POST INFORMATION** below to learn more about how to inspect the events and get the OID.